emsuru/spotify-grapher/README.md

 A tiny Python project that generates visualizations of your Spotify streaming history, made so I can practice working with Pandas data frames. :)

 Go to your Spotify account and request your data.
 You'll get a zip file with a bunch of JSON files.
-This project will generate a couple of graphs from that data.
+This script will generate a couple of graphs from that data.

 Features: